mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 ## Thursday, October 14, 2021

 * Reading Days!
 No class!
+Enjoy yourselves!
+Take a break!
+Touch grass!

 **For Tuesday**